garlic0x1/rope/README.md

 Convert a string to a rope with `make-rope`, and turn it back into a string with `write-rope` passing `nil` as the output.

+You can also pass an input stream or pathname to `make-rope` to efficiently read files.

 ```lisp
 (let* ((rope (rope:make-rope "Immutable Ropes for Common Lisp"))
        (super (rope:insert-rope rope 10 "Super "))